Cooperative · 1951

 The Roebling Team at Compass works the Lower Fifth Avenue corridor as part of our broader Park-facing Manhattan practice.
 We publish this building profile because 2 Fifth buyers and sellers deserve building-specific intelligence — architectural attribution, board context, apartment-line comparable analysis — not generic neighborhood commentary.

-Considering a transaction at 2 Fifth Avenue?
+Considering a move at 2 Fifth Avenue?

-Schedule a consultation →
+Or schedule a consultation →

-Corey Cohen · The Roebling Team at Compass
+Corey Cohen, Principal · The Roebling Team at Compass

 646.939.7375 · c.cohen@compass.com